Erics38/Erics-First-LLM/README.md

 # Tobi's Restaurant - Local LLM API

-A self-hosted AI restaurant ordering system using the Phi-2 language model with Docker and n8n integration.
+A self-hosted AI restaurant ordering system using the Phi-2 language model with Docker

 ## Features